lboecker/eslint-configs/README.md

 ## Contributing

-1. `yarn install && yarn build`
+1. `yarn install && yarn hooks:install`
+2. `yarn build`
-2. Add your changes
+3. Add your changes
-3. `yarn fix`
-4. `yarn lint && yarn typecheck && yarn test`

 ## Releasing a new version